sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

         - if contributing-address-prefix-list is not empty string, remove aggregated address from the prefix list.
 5. The bgp container restarted:
     - First, the bgp container will clean the addresses in state DB and then the bgp container will process all existed config one by one according to 1~4.
+6. Parameters updated in config DB:
+    - First remove the address according to 2
+    - Then add the address back according to 1

 #### UML Sequence Diagrams
 ![](img/add-aggregated-address.png)